 It’s possible to write a whole novel using LibreOffice (the first two books I was involved in were written in LibreOffice – in those days it was relatively slow with larger documents, but this is no longer the case).
-Restructuring the plot (ie shifting scenes around) can be annoyingly clunky, and – my main gripe – there’s not much scope for linking to your notes, or organising your research – the only thing that really fits into your document is the text itself, along with comments.
+Restructuring the plot (ie shifting scenes around) can be annoyingly clunky (update 2020: this is no longer the case – easy to shift scenes around using the Navigator), and – my main gripe – there’s not much scope for linking to your notes, or organising your research – the only thing that really fits into your document is the text itself, along with comments.

 I really, really want to recommend Plume, and I wrote the first draft of Thoughts Are Free in Plume, instead of Zim (although I kept my research notes organised in Zim).
 This is another piece of software that has been specifically designed for writers, and includes the usual stuff like a timer and a word-counter.
 It also has separate windows (which can be docked or minimised) to show notes, synopsis, characters and props etc. This is great since it means you’re not having to scroll back and forth in your document, or clicking on other docs in order to remind yourself what you’re meant to be describing next.
 It also has something called a “workbench” which provides a synopsis of your notes, the scenes and their status (1st draft, 2nd draft etc).

 It has the necessary export function – you can choose which parts of your book to export to, for example, LibreOffice format, PDF or HTML.